kvkt/ural-pdc/2018/program.md

 - from: '17:00'
   till: '17:20'
-  by:   'Evgeniy Kuklin and Sergei Pravdin'
+  by:   'E. Kuklin and S. Pravdin'
-  talk: 'A web-based system for launching large experiment series on supercomputers'
+  talk: 'A Web-based System for Launching Large Experiment Series on Supercomputers'

 - from: '17:20'
   till: '17:40'
-  by:   'Nikita Nedozhogin, Sergey Kopysov and Alexander Novikov'
+  by:   'N. Nedozhogin, S. Kopysov and A. Novikov'
   talk: 'Parallel Substructuring Method With Memory Cost Limits'

 - from: '17:40'
   till: '18:00'
-  by:   'Kseniia Nikolskaia, Nadezhda Ezhova, Anton Sinkov and Maksim Medvedev'
+  by:   'K. Nikolskaia, N. Ezhova, A. Sinkov and M. Medvedev'
-  talk: 'Skin recognition technique based on HSV color model and SLIC segmentation method'
+  talk: 'Skin Recognition Technique Based on HSV Color Model and SLIC Segmentation Method'

 - from: '18:00'
   till: '18:20'
-  by:   'Vsevolod Kotlyarov, Igor Chernorutsky, Pavel Drobintsev, Alexey Tolstoles, Irina Khrustaleva and Lina Kotlyarova'
+  by:   'V. Kotlyarov, I. Chernorutsky, P. Drobintsev, A. Tolstoles, I. Khrustaleva and L. Kotlyarova'
-  talk: 'Net-centric Internet of Things for industrial machinery workshop'
+  talk: 'Net-centric Internet of Things for Industrial Machinery Workshop'

 - from: '18:20'
   till: '18:40'